sylvester70k/Next-FastAPI-Multiple-Agent/README.md

 ## Conclusion

-The II-Agent framework, architected around the reasoning capabilities of large language models like Claude 3.7 Sonnet, presents a comprehensive and robust methodology for building versatile AI agents.
+The II-Agent framework, architected around the reasoning capabilities of large language models like Claude 4.0 Sonnet or Gemini 2.5 Pro, presents a comprehensive and robust methodology for building versatile AI agents.
 Through its synergistic combination of a powerful LLM, a rich set of execution capabilities, an explicit mechanism for planning and reflection, and intelligent context management strategies, II-Agent is well-equipped to address a wide spectrum of complex, multi-step tasks.
 Its open-source nature and extensible design provide a strong foundation for continued research and development in the rapidly evolving field of agentic AI.

 ## Acknowledgement